-A customer set common to all of these business units is power grid operators, and thus, much of our sales and marketing efforts are directed to this customer category.
+A customer set common to all of these business units is power grid operators, and thus, much of our sales and marketing efforts is directed to this customer category.
 A significant part of our sales and marketing efforts is focused on the U.S.; however, we are currently marketing our products and technologies around the world.
-Our channels to market include direct sales and distributors such as Kiswire Ltd., Suzuki Shokan Co., Ltd. and GE Energy.
+Our channels to market include direct sales and distributors such as GE Energy, Kiswire Ltd., and Suzuki Shokan Co., Ltd. In addition, we utilize Northrop Grumman Marine Systems, a division of Northrop Grumman Electronic Systems, for the sale of HTS application products to the U.S. military through an agreement signed in October 2004.